Overview

 Each year, you'll take modules in technique, choreography, professional development and research as part of our dance course.
 There'll be opportunities to focus on performance and choreography through film and video practice.
 You can work with music and theatre students to gain more experience and widen your dance career opportunities.

-In your final year, you can take advantage of our excellent links with partner organisations such as East London Dance, Breakin' Convention and Stratford Youth Zone.
-You'll do a work placement and experience what it's like to build a career in the dance industry.
+In your final year, you can take advantage of our excellent links with partner organisations such as East London Dance, Breakin' Convention and The Source, a new arts venue that has been created in a partnership between the University of East London and Newham’s Youth Empowerment Service You'll do a work placement and experience what it's like to build a career in the dance industry.
 Thanks to our reputation, you'll have lots of opportunities to work with acclaimed professional artists.
 Examples include famous choreographers Kenrick Sandy (Boy Blue) and Hofesh Shechter and top dancers such as house dance's Clara Bajado and popping and locking master Fred 'The Realness' Folkes.
 For those looking for a career in dance choreography, this is an especially useful experience.

 NOTE: Modules are subject to change.
 For those studying part time courses the modules may vary.